Eawag-DataWareHouse/SDWH/Documentation/Installation.md

 3. Select **Kettle file repository** and click **OK**.
 The** Repository Configuration** dialog box appears.

 4. Enter the path to `SDWH/PentahoConfiguration/`, i.e. where the
 Pentaho files are stored.
-Give it a descriptive name such as "pentaho file directory".
+Give it a descriptive name such as "PentahoFiles".
+Modify the variable `PentahoRep` in `SDWH/PentahoConfiguration/shellScripts/runAllTransformationAndJobs.sh` accordingly.

 5. Go to **Tools **> **Options**.
 The kettle options will appear then check the **show repository dialog at startup?** box.